Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 Now, no single plan or prepaid card is the cheapest for each possible case.
 You need to know your usage of your phone:

-If you do not know this, you can look at your last three phone bills and make the average of your usage.
+If you do not know this, you can look at your last three phone bills and average your usage.
 This average should be enough to give you an idea of how much you need on average.
 Generally, you should round minutes higher.
-A 1 minute 30 seconds call should be counted as two minutes.
-This rounding is how operators are counting for the price.
+A 1 minute and 30 seconds call should be counted as two minutes.
+This rounding is how operators count for the price.

 My Phone Usage